Big Question: Should You Buy, Hold, or Sell Your Commercial Property in Post COVID-19 Era?

 As a result, many CRE investors wonder if they should buy, sell, or keep their properties.

-The best next step depends on several factors, but one thing is for sure: Commercial real estate (CRE) investors need to be sensitive to economic cycles to protect their portfolios.
+The best next step depends on several factors, but one thing is for sure: Commercial real estate investors need to be sensitive to economic cycles to protect their portfolios.

 This blog summarizes insights from leasing experts and recent CRE market studies to help you make an informed decision in a post-COVID-19 era.